 You can use stock screeners to find undervalued stocks that look like it will increase in value quickly.
-When doing your research, criteria you might want to think about include low debt to equity ration, high revenue growth, low PE rations and high profit margins.
-You can use any of these criteria to look for things such as bottoming patterns or other bullish signals.
+Criteria you might want to think about include low debt to equity ration, high revenue growth, low PE rations and high profit margins.
+You can use any of these criteria to look for things such as bottoming patterns, or other bullish signals.

 MarketWatch provides streamlined filters that allow you to look up stocks according to price, volume, fundamentals, technicals and industry.

 Every country, currency, exchange and sector is included in Google’s screener.
-You can also look up funds according to criteria including price, ratios, yield, margins and growth.
-The breadth of Google’s screener is not surprising, given the company’s internet-altering search engine.
-However, it can get overwhelming, but with a bit of time you should get the hang of it.
+And you can look up funds according to price, ratios, yield, margins, growth, etc. The breadth of Google’s screener is not surprising, given the company’s internet-altering search engine.

 CNBC provides screeners for Large Cap Growth, Small Cap Value, High Dividends, ‘S&P 500 Dogs’, and ‘Solid Companies’.
 It’s not as user-friendly as Yahoo, but not as overwhelming as Google.